pmarchand1/ECL7102/labs/RMarkdown_tutorial.md

 Look at the second chunk that contains `summary(cars)`.
 To the right of the three backticks on the first line, you find the chunk header surrounded by braces: `{r cars}`.
 It starts with `r` to indicate that it is code R, while` cars` is the name of the chunk.
 (It is optional to name the chunks.)
 The green arrow on the far right is used to execute the code and display the result.

-Now look at the PDF file.
+Now look at the Word file.
 There you will find the code chunk followed by the result.

-The second code chunk `plot(pressure)` produces the graph that you see in the PDF document.
-The chunk header contains the option `echo = FALSE` which means that the code is invisible, only the result appears in the PDF.
+The second code chunk `plot(pressure)` produces the graph that you see in the Word document.
+The chunk header contains the option `echo = FALSE` which means that the code is invisible, only the result appears in Word.

 ## Markdown text